mainsails/ps/PermissionManagement/README.md

 # Permission Management PowerShell Module

 ## Description
-The Permission Management module was designed to assist with common file system, registry, and certificate permission tasks It can grant or revoke permissions on a file, a directory, a registry key, or a certificate's private key
+The Permission Management module was designed to assist with common file system, registry, and certificate permission tasks.
+It can grant or revoke permissions on a file, a directory, a registry key, or a certificate's private key